Is a Correction Looming Ahead for Dell Technologies Inc. (DELL)

-Dell Technologies Inc. (NYSE:DELL) went up by 1.99% from its latest closing price compared to the recent 1-year high of $109.69.
-The company’s stock price has collected 6.80% of gains in the last five trading sessions.
-Barron’s reported 13 hours ago that Dell Sets Date for Distribution of VMware Stake to Holders
+Dell Technologies Inc. (NYSE:DELL) went down by -1.96% from its latest closing price compared to the recent 1-year high of $114.77.
+The company’s stock price has collected 3.35% of gains in the last five trading sessions.
+Barron’s reported 20 hours ago that HP Has Become an Unexpected Success Story in the World of Tech

 Is It Worth Investing in Dell Technologies Inc. (NYSE :DELL) Right Now?